npragin/collective-construction/manipulator/README_PLACEMENT_CHECKER.md

 # Placement Accuracy Checker Robot Test Guide

-This guide explains how to test the placement accuracy checker on the Clearpath robot using a hardcoded planner input.
+This guide explains how to run and test the placement accuracy checker on the Clearpath J100 robot.

 The checker performs the following pipeline: